The Atheist Bible, CC-BY Fabian M. Suchanek

 There was once a time in America where the large majority of people smoked cigarettes.
 Smoking was allowed everywhere — even on airplanes and in public restrooms.
 Yet today, smoking is banned in most public spaces, including airplanes.
 How did that happen?

-It was not God who reached down and made these laws.
-It was people who decided to make these laws.
+It was not God who reached down and made these laws — it was people.

 Questions